|

 Valandil took his place in the line of archers, immediately in

-before the flames die down.
-Come whilst my warriors are still
+he thought.
+Come whilst my warriors are still fresh

 Half past ten